tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Built-in, alternating evaluation in `model.fit`

 If `validation_data` argument is provided, and certain conditions are satisfied, `model.fit` also runs evaluation via `model.evaluate` API every epoch, in an train-evaluate alternating manner.
 As described above, at this time, only the coordinator is used for `model.evaluate` evaluation, and we plan to extend this to worker-distributed evaluation when visitation guarantee is supported.
+See above "model.evaluate" section for more information.

 #### Sidecar evaluation

-In addition to the built-in evaluation `model.fit` provides, sidecar evaluation is also supported with a [recommended user flow](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#side-car_evaluation).
+In addition to the built-in evaluation `model.fit` provides, sidecar evaluation is also supported.
+Currently, we have a [recommended user flow](https://www.tensorflow.org/tutorials/distribute/parameter_server_training#side-car_evaluation) using a sidecar evaluator task for CTL users.
+The section discusses the proposed changes in sidecar evaluator accompanying `model.fit` usage with parameter server training.

-##### SidecarEvaluator API
+##### A sidecar evaluator task

+In the short term, a task that is allocated for evaluation (aka sidecar evaluator) continues to be the recommended evaluation solution for PS training.
 We plan to propose a `SidecarEvaluator` API in a separate RFC for user’s convenience: with this, user is expected to kick start an additional task `evaluator`, in which the python program runs a `SidecarEvaluator` as follows:

 ```